prawnzyy/tp/docs/team/thaddeusong.md

 ## Overview

-[Ba]king [Br]ead is a desktop inventory and recipe book application that allows its users to add ingredients and view the recipes.
-The user interacts with it using a CLI, and it has a GUI using JavaFX.
-It is written in Java.
+[Ba]king [Br]ead is a desktop inventory and recipe book management application that allows users to add ingredients and view recipes.
+The user interacts with it through a CLI.
+The GUI is implemented using JavaFX and the project is written in Java.

 ### Enhancements implemented